 FORT is an ERC-20 token in the Ethereum network.
 (Address: 0x41545f8b9472D758bB669ed8EaEEEcD7a9C4Ec29)

 Staking is only available in Polygon, so anyone who wants to stake needs to bridge FORT to Polygon to do so (https://wallet.polygon.technology/), or acquire FORT tokens directly in Polygon.
 FORT’s address in Polygon is: 0x9ff62d1FC52A907B6DCbA8077c2DDCA6E6a9d3e1

 How is the FORT token used in Forta?

-FORT has two primary uses that are indispensable to the proper functioning of the network:
+FORT has the following primary uses that are indispensable to the proper functioning of the network:

-- Detection Bot Signaling.
-Developers may stake FORT tokens on bots, signaling bot quality to the network and also providing a sybil resistance mechanism.
-Having fake or low quality bots on the network makes it harder to find the best risk detection offerings.
+Detection Bot Staking: Developers must stake FORT tokens on bots, signaling bot quality to the network and also providing a sybil resistance mechanism.

 In addition, FORT holders can participate in governance to shape the evolution of Forta.
 Please read more in the governance section of the docs.